JimmyKenMerchant/RaspberryPi/led_driver/README.md

 * GPIO27 as Input of Clock IN for Buttons (Detects Status of Buttons on Falling Edge of Clock IN)

-* GPIO22-26 as Input of GPIO for Buttons (Up to 3.3V): CAUTION!
+* GPIO22-26 as Input of GPIO for Buttons: CAUTION!
 DON'T MAKE A SHORT CIRCUIT BETWEEN POWER SOURCE AND GROUND.
 OTHERWISE YOUR RASPBERRY PI WILL BE BROKEN.
 CHECK OUT GPIO MAP SO CAREFULLY.

 * Caution that output of GPIO is voltage, but not current.
 The total current should be up to 50mA and the current of each pin should be up to 16mA.
 To handle more current to light LEDs, apply Enhancement-mode N-channel MOSFETs and external power supply.
 For example, connect an output pin to gate, external power supply (VDD) and a load (register and LED) to drain, and GND to source.

 * To Test Input, Use [GPIO Push Button](https://github.com/JimmyKenMerchant/Python_Codes).

+### GPIO ARE UP TO VOLTAGE OF 3.3V TO INPUT!!!
+DON'T INPUT VOLTAGE OVER 3.3V TO GPIO PIN!!!
+OTHERWISE, YOU WILL BE IN DANGER!!!
+IF YOU CAN'T UNDERSTAND ABOUT THIS, PLEASE STUDY ELECTRONICS FOR A WHILE BEFORE DOING THIS.

 **Compatibility**